filecoin-project/filecoin-docs/docs/mine/spacerace.md

 ## How do I participate?

-To join, run at least 1 miner on the [testnet](https://docs.filecoin.io/how-to/networks/#testnet).
-A preview of Space Race standings is available on the [Dashboard](https://spacerace.filecoin.io/).

 **The competition period will begin Monday, August 24th at 22:00 UTC** and is open for 3 weeks.
-To participate in the competition, run 1 or more miners on the Testnet.
+To participate in the competition, run 1 or more miners on the [Testnet](https://docs.filecoin.io/how-to/networks/#testnet).
+You can track your progress on the [Space Race Competition Dashboard](https://spacerace.filecoin.io/).

 You'll also need to complete these steps to be eligible for rewards:
 - Maintain a deal success average of 80% or greater for both storage and retrieval deals.
 - Demonstrate at least one [sector upgrade](#how-do-i-demonstrate-a-sector-upgrade) per miner.
 - Register your miner(s) by submitting your individual or company info via the [Competition Dashboard](https://spacerace.filecoin.io/), which will go live shortly after competition start.
 It will generate a message for your miner to sign and submit.
 Miners that qualify for rewards will also need to pass an AML/KYC check after the competition ends.